SamMakesThings/Converse/README.md

 - Successfully hosted on Azure

 Currently working on:
-- Messaging other users (Core functionality of Converse)
+- Messaging page HTML (trying to make it responsive)

 Planned features (in chronological order):
 - A more complete sign-up process